rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 In our case, we observe that the split of train and test data is 90%-10%, i.e. 90% for training and 10% for testing purposes.
 In the training data, we have reserved another 10% for validation.
 The resultant split of data can be observed in the below graph.

 From the below plot we can observe that a total of 6680 images will be used to train our machine, to further fine-tune the parameters we use another 835 images for validating it.
-And, lastly, we will be using 836 images to test our model's performance for various evaluation of metrics.
+And, lastly, we will be using 836 images to test our model's performance for the evaluation of metric i.e. Accuracy.

 <p align="center"> >
 <img src="https://github.com/rahulmadanraju/Machine-Learning-Engineer-Udacity/blob/master/Images/TVT.png" />
 <p>

-On observing the distribution of data within each class, the number of images are beyond certain threshold value (i.e. nearly 40 per class).
-Though the data is not distributed evenly along the graph, the number of images are sufficient to predict the class of a particular breed and looks balanced.

-<p align="center">
-<img src="https://github.com/rahulmadanraju/Machine-Learning-Engineer-Udacity/blob/master/Images/download.png" />
-<p>

 ### Exploratory Visualization

 In this section, you will need to provide some form of visualization that summarizes or extracts a relevant characteristic or feature about the data.
 The visualization should adequately support the data being used.
 Discuss why this visualization was chosen and how it is relevant.
 Questions to ask yourself when writing this section:
 - _Have you visualized a relevant characteristic or feature about the dataset or input data?_
 - _Is the visualization thoroughly analyzed and discussed?_
 - _If a plot is provided, are the axes, title, and datum clearly defined?_

+The study on distribution of data gives us the information on balance or imbalance in the data.
+If there is a imbalance in the data beyond a certain treshold, we must see that the data is balanced by adding relevant images.
+If the balance in the data is comparatively near to the treshold, it is good to carry forward with the operation.
+Let uss see how it works with our data in the below figure.
+The plot shows a clear descriotion on breed class with number of dogs.

+<p align="center">
+<img src="https://github.com/rahulmadanraju/Machine-Learning-Engineer-Udacity/blob/master/Images/download.png" />
+<p>

+On observing the distribution of data within each class, the number of images are beyond certain threshold value (i.e. nearly 40 per class).
+Though the data is not distributed evenly along the graph, the number of images are sufficient to predict the class of a particular breed and looks balanced.

+Provided the data is small, not sufficient and the model is getting to overfit.
+In such case, we need to augment the data to increase the number of image samples for the model.
+Therefore, augmentation makes an impact of bringing down the overfit condition and gives transparency to the model to make a predictive decision on test samples.

 ### Algorithms and Techniques
 In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
 You should justify the use of each one based on the characteristics of the problem and the problem domain.
 Questions to ask yourself when writing this section: